GoogleCloudPlatform/cloud-opensource-java/RELEASING.md

 The release pipelines can run concurrently.
 For example, you don't have to wait for `dependencies-parent` pipeline before initiating `dependencies` pipeline.
 They use different GCS buckets.

-## Merge PR to increment version at the last step

-After finishing the upload to Maven Central, merge the PR created for the branch created by "scripts/prepare_release.sh".
-This increments the version in master.